-Provide blue rotating or flashing beacons not less than 400 cd (120/208VAC) or equivalent 360 degree LEDs.
+\3\ Provide blue rotating or flashing beacons not less than 400 cd (120/208VAC) or equivalent 360 degree LEDs.
 Control the beacon activation through the RSFACU.
-No backup power supply or supervision of the power supply supplying the beacons is not required when supplied from the dedicated emergency panel.
+A backup power supply or supervision of the power supply supplying the beacons is not required when supplied from the dedicated fire protection features panel.
 Mount beacons 20 - 30 ft.
 (6.1 - 9.1 m) above the floor of the hangar bay.
 Provide a sign below each device with 3-inch red letter on a yellow or lime-yellow background, with wording "FOAM RELEASE".
-Blue beacons are in addition to any general fire alarm clear visual notification devices.
+Blue beacons are in addition to any general fire alarm clear visual notification devices. /3/